photopea/OpenWord/README.md

 # OpenWord

-OpenWord is a JSON file format for storing localizations.
-It was created with an idea of collaborative translation.
+OpenWord is a JSON file format for storing localizations (a database of phrases in different languages).
+It supports partial translations and gradual evolving of the file, as your software evolves.
+It was created with an idea of collaborative translating.

 The repository also contains a little web editor, which allows collaborative work on localization files.
 You can let your users from across the globe translate your software.
 Demo: [Photopea Translation](https://www.photopea.com/translate/).